 – “I love you Jesus with Mary’s Heart.”

 The Preface is the prayer in the Mass the Priest says between the “Lift up your hearts” and the “Holy Holy Holy”.
+For the text of this liturgy please click here.

 “Nos Ordinis sibi dicati veste protegit, ut, eius imaginem in mundo referentes, suo ipsius spiritu Verbum tuum iugiter contemplemur, suo ipsius corde fratres diligamus, eosdemque ad Christum, vitam impendendo, trahamus.”
 (Proprium Missarum fratrum discalceatorum ordinis B.Mae Maria Virginis de Monte Carmelo, Romae, 1973, p.
 90.)